nolo2k9/Sha256_Sha512/README.md

 ## Attacks on SHA

 The SHA-2 algorithm has very few attacks that will work against it.
 With that being said one of the most common is a reduced round preimage attack [14].
 This attack works if the output is equidistributed [16].
 If it is then the probability of any hash starting with 0x12345678 for example is 2<sup>-32</sup>.
 This would mean the expected number of hashes an attacker would need to perform is 2<sup>32</sup>, which is achievable[15].
-But like all attacks on Sha, none of them is completely successful
+But like all attacks on Sha, none of them is completely successful.

 ## Why is SHA-512 important
 In a world where our data privacy is constantly in question, people always need ways to ensure that data of whatever kind hasn't been tampered with.
 One use for the Sha-2 family as mentioned above is ensuring the integrity of data in a system such as a Blockchain.